 - Good instruction should be recognized by its effect on students.
 But, effect (learning) depends on subject matter and/or purpose, the level, and the intentions of the instructor.

 - Thus, the basic notion of IDEA is that the effectiveness of teaching should be assessed by determining the amount of progress students make on objectives stressed by the instructor.

 The Basic IDEA Model

-- Ask teachers what they are stressing in their instruction, and ask about the details of their instructional context.
+- Ask teachers what they are stressing in their instruction (via the 12 student learning objectives), and ask about the details of their instructional context.

 - Ask students how much they have progressed on the objectives the instructor stressed.
 Also ask questions of students that allow control for motivation and other sources of variation in student progress that are not under the instructor’s influence.